minibolt-guide/minibolt/guide/lightning/lightning-client.md

 ### Watchtower client

 Lightning channels need to be monitored to prevent malicious behavior by your channel peers.
-If your MiniBolt goes down for a longer period, for instance, due to a hardware problem, a node on the other side of one of your channels might try to close the channel with an earlier channel balance that is better for them.
+If your MiniBolt goes down for a longer period of time, for instance due to a hardware problem, a node on the other side of one of your channels might try to close the channel with an earlier channel balance that is better for them.

 Watchtowers are other Lightning nodes that can monitor your channels for you.
 If they detect such bad behavior, they can react on your behalf, and send a punishing transaction to close this channel.